Wright-Shawn/Waveframe-v4.0/README.md

 Together these repos demonstrate that AWO can scale from business analytics
 to advanced research — **handling complexity with structure, documentation, and reproducibility.**

+---

+## Closing Note

+Waveframe v4.0 should be read as a **workflow demonstration**, not a finished physics theory.
+The cosmology model is exploratory; the real contribution is showing how **AI Workflow Orchestration (AWO)** can structure complex, uncertain research into a reproducible, auditable project.

+---

+## Licensing & Attribution

+- **Code**: Apache License 2.0 (`LICENSE`)
+- **Theory, equations, figures, docs**: CC BY-NC 4.0 (`LICENSE-NC.md`)

+Attribution is required.
+Commercial use prohibited without permission.
+See `LICENSE_POLICY.md` for scope examples.

+---

 ## Author